orkes-io/docs/docs/getting-started/install/orkes-conductor-community.md

 | archive     | `implementation 'io.orkes.conductor:orkes-conductor-community-archive:VERSION'`     |

 #### Production Configuration Recommendations
-The container and server jar published comes with sensible defaults that works for most use cases.
+The container and server jar published come with sensible defaults that work for most use cases.

-Please see [CONFIGURATION](CONFIGURATION.md) for details.

 ### Contributions
 We welcome community contributions and PRs to this repository.